sapegin/washingcode-book/manuscript/Naming_is_hard.md

 Now it’s much easier to understand the code.

-Types (like Flow or TypeScript) could help to see when names don’t represent the data correctly:
+Types (like TypeScript) could help us see when names don’t represent the data correctly:

 ```ts
 type Order = {